Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Now, let us take a look at what preparations we have made so far:

-The first Query (Invoice_Orders_0) selects the required fields from the Order Details Table for the Customer Invoice Report.
-Besides that, it calculates the Total Value after the Discount of each record in the Query.
-But, in this Query, we have not set any criteria to select any specific OrderID or Range of OrderIDs for printing the Invoices.
+The first query (Invoice_Orders_0) selects the required fields from the Order Details table for the Customer Invoice Report.
+It also calculates the total value of each record after applying the discount.
+However, this query does not include any criteria for selecting a specific OrderID or range of OrderIDs for invoice printing.

 NB: To make this sample exercise simple, we are using only the transaction file to print the Invoices.
-As you can see from the Report specimen shown above it doesn’t have any Customer Address printed on it.
-If this is required, then we must consider setting relationships with the Customer Address Table in the Report Query and include the address fields also.
-The main idea behind this whole exercise is to save the report of individual Invoices in separate pdf files, rather than going into its’ details or refinement.
+As you can see from the Report specimen shown above, it doesn’t have any Customer Address printed on it.
+If this is required, we must consider setting relationships with the Customer Address Table in the Report Query and include the address fields also.
+The main idea behind this whole exercise is to save the report of individual Invoices in separate PDF files, rather than going into their details or refinement.

 Syntax: